PrincetonUniversity/intro_debugging/README.md

 ## Authorship

-This workshop was created by Stéphane Ethier.
-Contributions to the workshop material have been made by Jonathan Halverson.
+This workshop was created by Stéphane Ethier, Jonathan Halverson and Abhishek Biswas.